Near Tatum in Lea County, New Mexico — The American Mountains (Southwest)

 Location.
 33° Touch for map.
 Marker is in this post office area: Tatum NM 88267, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 5 miles of this marker, measured as the crow flies.
 Dallas Cash Grocery (approx. 4.1 miles away).

 Credits.
-This page was last revised on April 18, 2018.
-This page originally submitted on May 6, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 400 times since then.
+This page was last revised on November 25, 2019.
+It was originally submitted on May 6, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 490 times since then and 35 times this year.
 Photos: 1, 2, 3. submitted on May 6, 2014, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.